FREVA-CLINT/freva-deployment/docs/Installation.md

   -v, --verbose         Verbosity level (default: 0) -V, --version         show program's version number and exit
 ```
-> **_Note_:** As the service keeps track of all freva instances within your
+> **_Note_:** As the service keeps track of all Freva instances within your
 institution, this has to be deployed only *once*.
 Please make sure that other
-admins who might need to install freva are aware of the host name for this service.
+admins who might need to install Freva are aware of the host name for this service.
 *This step is optional*